JyotiSunkara/Genetic-Algorithms/README.md

 ### Approach 2 (after restart)

 It took <b>130</b> generations to converge.
-We have attached `output.json` for your reference that has all the iterations.
 Generation 130 has validation error as 225-230K and train error around 245K for most of the vectors.

 At this point the GA had converged and we had to do fine tuning to reduce the error further.
-It decreased very slowly after this point as is visible in `output.json`.
+It decreased very slowly after this point.
 The error decreased very slowly after this point and we could finally brought the validation error down to 210K and train error to 239K.

 ## Heuristics

 - <b>Initial vector</b>: After almost 11 days of the assignment, our train and validation error were still at ~600K each.
 Initializing all genes to 0 (reason described [above](#Initial-Population)) reduced each error to about 300K.
 This was the most important heuristic we applied.

+- <b>Probabilistic mutation</b>: Earlier we were mutating on one index only.
+But we changed our code to mutate each index with a probability of `3/11`, this brought more variation in the genes and worked well for our populations.

 - <b>Varying mutations for different indices </b>: We noticed as we ran our GA that the values at index 0 and 1 seemed to vary drastically, ranging much beyond what was given in the overfit vector (unlike other indices).
 Hence, we increased the mutations at both of these indices so as to obtain a larger search space for these.
 Also during our initial runs with the 0 vector and trial and error, we saw indices 5 to 11 were taking on very low values.
-So we kept their <i>scaling factor</i> between (0,1) (as can be seen in our submitted code) to allow for more variations.
+So we kept their <i>scaling factor</i> between (0,1) to allow for more variations.
 Indices 1 to 4 had larger values in the overfit vector so we kept their scaling factor to values close to 1.

-- <b>Probabilistic mutation</b>: Earlier we were mutating on one index only.
-But we changed our code to mutate each index with a probability of `3/11`, this brought more variation in the genes and worked well for our populations.
+These were just some modifications we kept experimenting with as we ran our code.

 - Variations in fitness function, mating pool size, population size are also heuristics that we applied as the algorithm and the code could not detect when these changes were required.
 We had to manually study our population and see the impact of these variations and accordingly modify them.